 He posed for me while I caught him on my camera.

-An amazing blue herring came and swept the creek, fishing his way the whole way down.
+An amazing blue herring swept the creek, fishing his way the whole way down.
 I was so awe-struck by his beauty that I didn’t even lift my camera.
 I don’t think a picture could have even done him justice.
 This final stand sure was a beautiful one.
-I was pretty pleased just to see so many critters moving around.
+I was pretty pleased to see so many critters moving around.

 Here are some pics of a little fun we had in between hunts.

 Connect with Mia – ►Twitter ►Facebook ►Pinterest ►YouTube ►Instagram

 I’m also available on other social outlets — Look up Mia Anstine.